 Duroc acquired Luleå Technical University’s laser.

-The result was negative Duroc went bankrupt.
+The result was negative and Duroc went bankrupt.
 Turnover was SEK 1.7 million on three employees.

 The business was restarted and the stock was listed on the SBI list in order to integrate technology into new markets through acquisitions.